jeffotoni/gitwebhooks/README.md

 Sending post as if it were github, content type x-www-form-urlencoded, we made a file github.webhooks.form, which is in the same directory, to simulate the sending.

-In this submission we are using a parameter in the url itself, "key"
+In this submission we are using a parameter in the url itself, "key", Discontinued use of the key

 ```bash